GOP hopeful kicks off campaign for governor

-“Today people have lost faith in their government in Albany, not just in the policies but also in the honest, character and competency of its leadership,” Molinaro, 42, said, according to a transcript.
-He said the Cuomo administration was “focused inward, not on the needs of the people but on self-preservation, political survival and presidential ambitions.”
+“Today, people have lost faith in their government in Albany, not just in the policies, but also in the honest, character and competency of its leadership,” Molinaro, 42, said at a second campaign event later in the day in Albany.
+And he criticized Cuomo’s bullying style.

+Cuomo, at an event in the Manhattan, sought to tie Molinaro to Republican President Donald Trump.

+“Look, they want to run a Trump mini-me in New York?
+Good luck,” Cuomo said Monday.
+He said Republicans oppose New York values, such as reproductive rights, adding: “No one is going to vote for a Trump clone in New York.”

 Molinaro isn’t the lone Republican in the race.
 Sen. John DeFrancisco (R-Syracuse) also is seeking the party’s nomination.
-Molinaro initially had said he wouldn’t run for governor, but changed his mind and told party leaders at a March 2 gathering he was in.
-Since then, most of the party leaders — including Suffolk County GOP chairman John Jay LaValle — have gravitated toward him.
+But since Molinaro told party leaders last month he’s in, most of the GOP’s county leaders — including Suffolk County’s John Jay LaValle — have gravitated toward him.

 Besides serving as mayor of Tivoli, Molinaro served in the Dutchess County legislature and the state Assembly (2007-11).
 He was elected county executive in 2011.